janabhishek2/react-patterns/packages/react-testing/src/components/Refs-section/notes.md

 9. refs are used to store prev state value using usePrevious hook.
 10. Always access ref.current inside a useEffect or a callback function.
 Reason: ref is not mounted instantly, ref.current is accessible when ref is mounted to real dom.
 11. To pass ref to components down in tree, we can not use the keyword ref.
 Use any other name for prop ref or use forwardRef hoc.
-12. forwardRef is a hoc which pprovides additional ref prop to the component. newProps -> (props, ref).
+12. forwardRef is a hoc which provides additional ref parameter to functional component. newParams -> (props, ref).